ReemAlsaedi/Disaster-Response-Pipeline-Project/README.md

-# Disaster-Response-Pipeline-Project
+# Disaster Response Pipeline Project
 ## Project Overview
 This project will include a web app where an emergency worker can input a new message and get classification results in several categories.
 The web app will also display visualizations of the data.

 ## Project Components:
 1. ETL Pipeline
+ETL Pipeline Preparation.ipynb

+2. ML Pipeline:
-2. ML Pipeline
+ML Pipeline Preparation.ipynb

-3. Flask Web App
+3. Flask Web App:
+- Process_data.py
+- Train_classifier.py
+- Run.py

 ## Data:
 1. messages.csv